Burning of Washington: White House

+The sappers and miners of the Corps of Royal Engineers under Captain Blanshard, who were employed in burning the government buildings, entered the White House.
+Blanshard reported that it seemed that Madison was so sure that the attacking force would be made prisoners of war that a handsome feast had been prepared.
+Blanshard and his sappers enjoyed it.
+The soldiers then burned the president's house, and fuel was added to the fires that night to ensure they would continue burning into the next day.

-Other Washington properties
+Other Washington buildings

 The day after the destruction of the White House, Rear Admiral Cockburn entered the building of the D.C. newspaper, the National Intelligencer, intending to burn it down.
 However, several women persuaded him not to because they were afraid the fire would spread to their neighboring houses.
-Cockburn wanted to destroy the newspaper because its reporters had written so negatively about him, branding him "The Ruffian".
+Cockburn wanted to destroy the newspaper because its reporters had written so negatively about him, branding him the "Ruffian".
 Instead, he ordered his troops to tear the building down brick by brick, and ordered all the "C" type destroyed "so that the rascals can have no further means of abusing my name".

 The British sought out the United States Treasury in hopes of finding money or items of worth, but they found only old records.
 They burned the United States Treasury and other public buildings.
 The United States Department of War building was also burned.
 However, the War and State Department files had been removed, so the books and records had been saved; the only records of the War Department lost were recommendations of appointments for the Army and letters received from seven years earlier.

-The First U.S. Patent Office Building was saved by the efforts of William Thornton, the former Architect of the Capitol and then the Superintendent of Patents, who gained British cooperation to preserve it.
+The First U.S. Patent Office Building was saved by the efforts of William Thornton, the former architect of the Capitol and then the superintendent of patents, who gained British cooperation to preserve it.
 "When the smoke cleared from the dreadful attack, the Patent Office was the only Government building ... left untouched" in Washington.

 The Americans had already burned much of the historic Washington Navy Yard, founded by Thomas Jefferson, to prevent capture of stores and ammunition, as well as the 44-gun frigate USS Columbia and the 22-gun USS Argus, both new vessels nearing completion.
 The Navy Yard's Latrobe Gate, Quarters A, and Quarters B were the only buildings to escape destruction.
 Also spared were the Marine Barracks and Commandant's House, although several private properties were damaged or destroyed.
 In the afternoon of August 25, General Ross sent two hundred men to secure a fort on Greenleaf's Point.
 The fort, later known as Fort McNair, had already been destroyed by the Americans, but 150 barrels of gunpowder remained.
-While the British were trying to destroy it by dropping the barrels into a well, the powder ignited.
-As many as thirty men were killed in the explosion, and many others were maimed.
+While the British were trying to dispose of them by dropping them into a well, the powder ignited.
+As many as thirty British soldiers were killed in the explosion, with several others injured.